xrysav25/DE1_Parking_assistant/README.md

 The sensor works at a voltage of 5V, so it is not powered from the board but has its own power supply.

 #### Adaptor board
 Board was designed in Autodesk EAGLE.
+Board is connected to Pmod JA connector.
 |![model of board sensor](https://github.com/xrysav25/DE1_Parking_assistant/blob/main/Images/Adapter_HC-SR04_model.png)|
 |:--:|
 |*Model of designed board (note that due to the nonexistance of models for female headers, male ones are used insted)*|